circlemouth/Codex-Wrapper/README.md

 - CODEX_ALLOW_DANGER_FULL_ACCESS: `0`/`1` (default `0`).
 When `1`, the API may request `x_codex.sandbox: "danger-full-access"`.
   - Safety note: Only set `1` inside isolated containers/VMs.
 - CODEX_TIMEOUT: Server‑side timeout (seconds) for Codex runs (default 120).
+- CODEX_MAX_PARALLEL_REQUESTS: Maximum Codex subprocesses allowed at once (default 2).
+Increase the value to serve more concurrent API calls or set to `1` to restore the previous serial behaviour.
 - CODEX_ENV_FILE: Path to the `.env` file to load.
 Must be set as an OS env var before the server starts (do not place this inside `.env`).
 Defaults to `.env`.

 Auth notes